The Secret of the Purple Reef: Production

 The story was published in 1953.

 Robert L. Lippert brought Peter Falk to Hollywood to appear in Murder Inc. Lippert liked him so much he used him on this film, which was shot in Puerto Rico.
 Filming took place in July 1960.

-Margia Dean enjoyed working with direction Witney and later hired him when she produced The Long Rope (1961).
+Margia Dean enjoyed working with director Witney and later hired him when she produced The Long Rope (1961).